 Department faculty, Language Scholars, and Residence Life staff will review all completed applications for residency in the language houses.
-It is strongly encouraged that applicants attend the Theme and Language Houses Fair in the GCCs on Tuesday, February 18th from 5:30-7:30pm.
+It is strongly encouraged that applicants attend the Theme and Language Houses Fair which occurs in the Spring prior to the Housing Lottery process.
 At the fair, you will be able to engage in discussion about what it means to live in a language house, and the additional responsibilities and opportunities there are.
-If you are unable to attend and have questions or just need more information, please contact Nayland Olsen, the Resident Director for the Language Houses.
+If you are unable to attend and have questions or just need more information, please contact Julia Nicholson, the Resident Director for the Language Houses.

 |2/20||Applications available online|

 |3/10||Accepted residents invited to join the house via email|

 |3/20||Deadline for invited residents to accept placement|

 |3/31-4/2||Theme and Language Housing Lottery|